marinamagana2/Contraband_Seizure_Tracker/README.md

 ## 🔮 Future ideas

-Here’s what I might add later:
+What I might add later:

 - 📊 A side-by-side chart view for trends over time
 - ⏳ Timeline animation of seizures by year